 - Take a few minutes to sit quietly and visualize how you want it to go.
 It may sound silly to you now, but this technique can help your vision to come to fruition.

-- Consider bringing someone with you to your appointments so you have another person to help you process everything.
+- Consider bringing a friend or family member to your appointments so you have another person to help you process everything.
 Since this person isn’t in the “hot seat”, they may be able to come up with questions you wouldn’t have thought to ask.

 - If you know you get stressed out at these things, consider using essential oils to reduce anxiety.

-- Get a notebook (or create a notes file on your smartphone) and write down any symptoms or questions you have before going to your appointment.
+- Get a notebook (or create a notes file on your smartphone) and write down any symptoms or questions you have.
 That way you won’t forget what you wanted to ask about, and as you get your answers, you can take notes to reference later.

-- ALWAYS ask for copies of your records at the end of each visit, and consider charting any test results on a spreadsheet so you can see (and track) the bigger picture.
+- ALWAYS ask for copies of your records at the end of each visit.
+Also, consider charting any test results on a spreadsheet so you can see (and track) the bigger picture.
 Remember, it’s your body, so who better to have records of any medical/dental work being done to it?

 - Once you’ve mastered the art of becoming your own health advocate, teach your children how to do it, too.
 It’s a great habit that can serve them going forward.